BingcongLi/bingcongli.github.io/_pages/services.md

 Teaching experiences
 ----
+- A simplified version of [our result](https://arxiv.org/abs/2506.03133) is intergrated into ETH ODS course.
 - TA for FoRL (Foundations of Reinforcement Learning), ETHZ, Spring 2024
 - TA for EE 3025 Statistical Methods in ECE, UMN, Spring 2021